-It never fails: The new year brings with it a rush of enthusiastic gym members set on changing their habits, losing weight and taking care of their bodies.
+It’s National Women’s Health and Fitness Day!
 Health and fitness are a huge part of today’s culture, with thousands of coaches, dietitians and nutritionists pitching their products and plans to anyone who will listen.

 You might think that health and faith are two separate entities, but they aren’t.
 Physical health and fitness is integrally connected to our walk with God.
 For the Christian, a healthy body is an outward testament of an inner transformation.
 We take care of our bodies because within them is housed the very Spirit of God!

-If you need further motivation to stick to your goals this year, here are four ways that pursuing good health glorifies God.
+If you need further motivation to stick to your goals, here are four ways that pursuing good health glorifies God.

 1. A healthy lifestyle makes us recognize our dependency on God.